memio/memio/README.md

 * `TypeArgumentFactory` can create an `Argument` from a given type
 * `VariableArgumentFactory` can create an `Argument` from a given variable (guesses the type)
+* `VariableArgumentCollectionFactory` can create an `ArgumentCollection` from an array of variables

 Once modelized, the code can be generated using "pretty printers" (in `Gnugat\Medio\PrettyPrinter`):